 - Is the word spelled correctly?

 - Do the sentences end with a period, question mark, or exclamation point?

 - If the sentences end with an exclamation point, is it really necessary that they do so?

 - If the sentences are too long, can they be broken down into smaller sentences without loss of effectiveness?
 If not, would the proper placement of one or more commas make it easier to understand the sentence?

 - Have you used commas to separate the elements of a series?

 There are two major documentation styles: MLA (Modern Language Association) and APA (American Psychological Association).
-The MLA publishes a style manual used primarily by scholars in literature and the humanities.
-The most recent edition is MLA Handbook for Writer of Research Papers, 4th Edition.
+The MLA publishes the MLA Handbook for Writer of Research Papers manual, used primarily by scholars in literature and the humanities.
 You also can go to the Web site: http://www.mla.org for style information.

 - Are all of the quotations, paraphrases, and summaries of ideas from other sources acknowledged with in-text references?